johnwcowan/r7rs-work/MacrosAlexandria.md

 Similar to `case`, but uses *pred* instead of `eqv?` to do case matching.

-`(case-match expr match-clause ...`)

-Similar to `match`, but it is an error unless *expr* evaluates to a list whose car is either a symbol (matches exactly that symbol) or a list of symbols (matches any symbol on the list).
-The cdr of the pattern matches in the normal way.

 `(andmap proc expr ...)`

 Similar to `and`, but maps values of *exprs* through *proc* before testing for truth.